 - Form a plan to maintain operations.

-Testing your plan is the only way to genuinely know if it holds up.
-An actual disaster is your ultimate test to understand if your plan works, but that doesn’t mean you can’t run a simulation beforehand.
+Testing your plan is the only way to know if it holds up genuinely.
+An actual disaster is your ultimate test to understand if your program works, but that doesn’t mean you can’t run a simulation beforehand.

 You should always extensively test a BC plan to bring in all staff and procedures involved.
-Be credible but tough – in a disaster scenario, communication is your first line of defense in rolling out your solutions.
-This is the only way to improve.
+Be credible but challenging – in a disaster scenario, communication is your first defense line in rolling out your solutions.
 Also, ensure that your objectives are SMART compatible: specific, measurable, attainable, time-sensitive.
 Reviewing the bare minimum will only lead to a weak or muddled execution, which invalidates all of your hard work.

 The average company tests its business continuity plan biannually.
-The schedule depends on your industry and staff, of course, as well as any logistical changes since the previous simulation.
-Throughout each portion of business continuity plan drills, include new collaborators and staff.
-“Fresh eyes” are more likely to realize information gaps or confusing processes that other practiced staff could overlook.
+The schedule depends on your industry and staff, of course, and any logistical changes since the previous simulation.
+Throughout each portion of the business continuity plan drills, include new collaborators and staff.
+“Fresh eyes” are more likely to realize information gaps or confusing processes that other practiced team could overlook.

 A great deal of effort goes into producing and initially running a BC plan.
-Once that job is done, some companies allow the plan languish in obscurity while returning to daily workflow.
-It’s important to prioritize, just don’t let your finished BC plan fade from your workforce’s consciousness.
-Technology is always changing and turnover is inevitable, so you may have to sit down with senior management to revise your plan after major business transformations – even positive changes like a new customer base or a merger.
+Once that job completes, some companies allow the program to languish in obscurity while returning to daily workflow.
+It’s essential to prioritize; just don’t let your finished BC plan fade from your workforce’s consciousness.
+Technology is always changing, and turnover is inevitable, so you may have to sit down with senior management to revise your plan after major business transformations – even positive changes like a new customer base or a merger.
 After all, if your organization can’t adapt to a welcome change, how can you ever expect to respond to a disaster?

-Prior to the revision, survey different areas of your staff for their thoughts and expectations.
-Be transparent across all departments, even branch locations and remote staff if applicable.
+Before the revision, you should survey different areas of your staff for their thoughts and expectations.
+Be transparent across all departments, even branch locations, and remote teams if applicable.
 If you’ve had the misfortune of facing a disaster previously, be sure to factor in any lessons learned.
-Once complete, store copies of your plan physically and/or digitally in a place that’s easy for your staff to reach.
+Once complete, store copies of your plan physically and digitally in a place that’s easy for your staff to reach.
 Facilitated accessibility could save precious valuable in responding to a crisis.

 Stay Socially Connected